MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/data_format.rst

 The key point to note is that the pronunciation of the clitic ``c'`` is ``S`` and the pronunciation of the letter ``c`` in French is ``S A``.

-The algorithm will try to associate the apostrophe with either the element before (as for French clitics) or the element after (as for English clitics like the possessive marker).
+The algorithm will try to associate the clitic marker with either the element before (as for French clitics) or the element after (as for English clitics like the possessive marker).
+The default clitic markers are ``'`` and ``’`` (but they are collapsed into a single clitic marker, ``'`` by default).

-Hyphens are treated the same as apostrophes.
+The default compound marker is a hyphen (``-``).
+Compound markers are treated similarly to clitic markers, but they are not associated with one particular element in the word over another.
+Instead, they are used to simply split the compound word.
 For example, ``merry-go-round`` will become ``merry go round`` if the hyphenated form is not in the dictionary.
 If no words are found on splitting the word based on hyphens or apostrophes, then the word will be treated as a single unit (single unknown word).